 Let’s now move on to a discussion of how site definitions are structured and deployed.
 Similar

 to a WSS feature, a site definition is defined with a set of Collaborative Application Markup Language (CAML)-based files that are deployed within a named directory on the file system of each front-end Web server in the farm.
-Site definitions are deployed within the 12\TEMPLATE\SiteTemplates directory and are referenced in the 12\TEMPLATE\\XML directory in WEBTEMP.XML files, where the folder is the locale identifier (12\TEMPLATE\1033\XML for US English).
+Site definitions are deployed within the 12\TEMPLATE\SiteTemplates directory and are referenced in the 12\TEMPLATE\

 A site definition named STS provides familiar site templates such as Team Site, Blank Site, and Document Workspace.
 You can always back up a site created from one of these site templates and restore it on another farm because the STS site definition is guaranteed to be pre-installed in any farm running WSS 3.0.